eiwosstdma/scraper/README.md

   npm i mtg-scrapper
 ```
 ### How to start with it
-You can « custom » your experience with it by just importing functions you need.
-Though,
+It's a modular system, you can import only the function you need if you want.
-you may want to start quickly with it, and you need just big output of data without the need
+Though, if you just need to get data quickly without worrying about the API,
-of granularity.
+just follow here;

 To get data of the current day, just do that;
 ```typescript